jekyllgrim/ZScript_Basics/07_Variables_and_data_types.md

 **Class-scope variables aka fields:**

-- Fields by default can be changed from anywhere (this class, inheriting classes, even other classes if they get access to it—see [Pointers and Casting](#08_Pointers_and_casting.md)).
+- Fields by default can be changed from anywhere (this class, inheriting classes, even other classes if they get access to it — the latter will be covered in the [Pointers and Casting](#08_Pointers_and_casting.md) chapter).
 - Fields can’t be declared with a value.
 When you declare them, they receive a default value (for `int` this is 0, for `string` it's an empty string), and then you have to modify it somewhere (for example, inside an actor state).
-In the example above `speedups` is initially equal to 0 and it’s increased by 1 when the Imp enters its Pain state for the first time.
+In the example above `speedups` is initially equal to 0 and it’s increased by 1 when the Imp enters its Pain state for the first time and calls `speedups++`.
 - Fields keep their value while the class exists.
-That’s why every time we do `speedups += 1`, it increases by 1 and will keep that value throughout whatever the Imp does.
+That’s why every time we do `speedups += 1` (or `speedups++`, which is the same), it increases by 1 and will keep that value throughout whatever the Imp does.
 - Since fields can be accessed from multiple places, it’s a good idea to give them a sensible and understandable name.

 **Local variables:**

 - Local variables are declared inside a code block (such as an anonymous function) and are available only within that code block.
 - They can be declared with a value.
 - Obviously, whenever the function is executed again, this variable will be re-declared and receive the value again.
-That’s why `double foo = frandom(0.8,1.2)` will create a temporary variable `foo` equal to a random value between 0.8 and 1.2 every time the Pain state sequence is entered.
-(Note that actors can enter the Pain state multiple times simultaneously when hit by multiple attacks, such as a shotgun blast.)
+That’s why `double foo = frandom(0.8, 1.2)` will create a temporary variable `foo` equal to a random value between 0.8 and 1.2 *every* time the Pain state sequence is entered.
+(Note that actors can enter the Pain state multiple times per tic when hit by multiple attacks, such as a shotgun blast.)
 - Their names aren’t that important, since they won’t exist after the function stops executing.
 Usually something very short is used.

 ## Turning variables into actor properties